-While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Avondale (Fig. 5).
+While vacant and other properties have a high proportion of plantable space, these land use types make up a relatively small area in North Center (Fig. 5).
 Most of the land is residential, followed by transit.

 Figure 5: Acres of land cover types across land uses.